 Our philosophy of research and development, which has been carried down since the founding of the Group, is based on the concepts of "never follow other companies" and "conduct thorough research."
-With the aim of thoroughly infusing this philosophy into each and every one of our technical developers, we have continued to operate mechanisms that are original to the Group.
-Such mechanisms include adopting a Meister system to evaluate technical expertise, holding monthly research presentations, which are attended by all technical developers and directors.
+With the aim of thoroughly infusing this philosophy into each and every one of our technological development personnel, we have continued to operate mechanisms that are original to the Group.
+Such mechanisms include adopting a Meister system to evaluate technical expertise, holding monthly research presentations, which are attended by all technological development personnel and directors.

-Our technical developers are assigned to fundamental research laboratories, development divisions, other divisions, and Techno-Yards, where they each pursue free, independent technological development and focus on research and development with useful developmental applications for society.
-A matrix-based R&D structure has also been established that includes project teams to pursue development by development theme.
+Our technological development personnel are assigned to Basic Research Laboratory, development divisions, other divisions, and Techno-Yards, where they each pursue free, independent technological development and focus on research and development with useful developmental applications for society.

+The Group has established a matrix-based R&D structure that includes project teams to pursue development by development theme.
+Each of technological development personnel is focusing on free and original technological development and research and development aiming for progressive applications that are useful for society.

 Through these initiatives, we have created successive products that are the only one, and the number one, and we own numerous intellectual property rights.
 Going forward, our most important theme is improving the quantity and quality and making better use of our intellectual property.

-The Advanced Technology Center, completed in 2018, is a place for technical developers to gather and exchange knowledge to make large contributions to improving the Group's ability to "nurture technology."
+The technological development base, the Advanced Technology Center, is a place for technological development personnel to gather and exchange knowledge to make large contributions to improving the

+Group's ability to "nurture technology."
 Going forward, we will focus on enhancing the Center's presence as a hub to promote joint research and development with external organizations and companies.

-3) Nurture new markets in the fields of cleanliness, health, and safety <Cleanliness>
+3) Nurture new markets in the fields of cleanliness, health, and safety

+<Cleanliness>

-The open clean zone creator KOACH, born from two of the world's first technologies, air flow control mechanism based on open clean technology and nanofiber filter manufacturing, is an innovative clean air system that creates the world's highest level of cleanliness without walls that encircle the working space in a short time with low power consumption.
+The open clean zone creator KOACH, born from two of the world's first technologies, air flow control mechanism based on open clean technology and nanofiber filter manufacturing, is an innovative clean air system that creates the world's highest level of cleanliness without walls that encircle the working space in a short time with low power consumption, and that is able to keep a high level of cleanliness during actual activities.
 The Group will work to disseminate KOACH as a critical device to support the development of advanced technologies for a wide range of customers from the world's most advanced laboratories and facilities to medium- and small-sized enterprises with sophisticated technological capabilities, and contribute to rapid evolution of the technology and manufacturing.